Medical Billing Explained

 • Provide a Glossary: Whether on your website or in physical form, explain the terms your patients will encounter on their medical bill.
 This will help inspire trust that you understand the billing process and can account for all charges on their bill.

 The best solution for your medical billing woes is to find a good third party to help.
-At Healthcare Revenue Group, we don’t just code and mail bills.
-We use the state-of-the-art eCW software to keep track of every stage of your revenue cycle.
-We make recommendations about how to grow your practice, remove the pain points in your billing cycle, and reduce denied claims to as little as 2%.
+At Healthcare Revenue Group, we don’t just mail bills.
+We optimize your EMR system (such as eClinicalWorks, NextGen and ModMed) to streamline and maximize your revenue opportunities.
+We recommend growing your practice, removing the pain points in your billing cycle, and reducing denied claims to as little as 2%.
 Contact Healthcare Revenue Group today to talk about how we can save you time and money at your audiology practice, podiatry clinic, or other medical facility.

 Back to Blog